akanbrown/installation_for_SBCS_workshops/Linux-README.md

 ### Steps after you install the VM:
 - Depending on what software you install, these steps will vary, but the concept and how each hypervisor/Virtual Machine works is roughly the same.
 - Note, I am doing this for a specific version of VMware Fusion so your interface may look different for each step.
 But you will get similar steps.
-- ** Do not be afraid to play around with your Virtual Machine **
+- **Do not be afraid to play around with your Virtual Machine**
-	- Virutal Machines are often a great tool to use to test different things, so if your OS in your VM breaks, your computer still lives (most of the time... ;) )
+	- Virtual Machines are often a great tool to use to test different things, so if your OS in your VM breaks, your computer still lives (most of the time... ;) )
+	- If the OS in your Virtual Machine (i.e. the Guest OS) breaks, no worries, just delete it and spin up a new virtual machine with another iso of the OS!
+Of course, the data will be gone though, but hopefully you aren't using your virtual machine to save important information.
+(If you do, use snapshots and/or back up your important files somewhere else!)

 1. Download a iso image file of your favorite Linux OS
    - We recommend you start with a stable version of your Linux OS.